ywcui1990/numenta-apps/grok/README.rst

 Setup AWS Credentials for Integration Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AWS Credentials needs to be setup for Grok application before running integration tests.
-You can either use the Grok Web UI to set those up or use Grok CLI to do the same.
+AWS Credentials needs to be setup for HTM-IT application before running integration tests.
+You can either use the HTM-IT Web UI to set those up or use HTM-IT CLI to do the same.

 Specify AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY CLI options.

 ::

-    grok credentials GROK_SERVER_URL --AWS_ACCESS_KEY_ID=... --AWS_SECRET_ACCESS_KEY=...
+    htm-it credentials HTM-IT_SERVER_URL --AWS_ACCESS_KEY_ID=... --AWS_SECRET_ACCESS_KEY=...

 Set AWS credentials from a specific file using the -d, or --data CLI options.

 ::

-    grok credentials GROK_SERVER_URL -d PATH_TO_FILE
+    htm-it credentials HTM-IT_SERVER_URL -d PATH_TO_FILE
-    grok credentials GROK_SERVER_URL --data=PATH_TO_FILE
+    htm-it credentials HTM-IT_SERVER_URL --data=PATH_TO_FILE

-For more details refer Grok CLI readme.
+For more details refer HTM-IT CLI readme.

 Python